marcohernaiz/JOSUDO/replit.md

   - Added smooth scrolling with proper timing to ensure messages are visible
   - Enhanced dark mode theming for chat message containers
   - Chat now automatically scrolls to show new messages when conversation reaches input box
+- July 14, 2025.
+Improved Grok simulated responses for better conversation flow
+  - Enhanced pattern matching in generateContextualResponse to handle more user inputs
+  - Added specific responses for questions about capabilities, Josudo platform, and knowledge
+  - Improved default response to acknowledge user input instead of generic replies
+  - Better contextual understanding for help requests and identity questions
+  - Grok simulation now provides more relevant and engaging responses

 ## User Preferences